KevinRohn/flutter_ble_data_handler/README.md

 **limitations**:
 - filename size is limited to 41 bytes (enough for UUID v4)
 - transfer rate (155 byte each package)
+- Message data mode is limited to a maximum of 255 chunks

 ### visual telegram